calibreapp/react-live-chat-loader/README.md

 - `color`: The background color of the placeholder widget
 - `containerClass`: Class to be added to the placeholder element, defaults to `live-chat-loader-placeholder`
+- `icon`: Override the default Intercom icon, can be any JSX element.

 [Messenger Settings](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#messenger-attributes), User context and Company context settings can be set using `window.intercomSettings`.
 See the [official Intercom documentation](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#section-data-attributes) for more details.